 to know that we are only a pale excrement

 a lightning being bedding a morbid donut wave

 alveolo beodo de violo

-is the thirst of her and her slow slopes between deaths that
+is the thirst for her and her slow sloping slopes that

-but also the chrysalis of an inalada larva out of nowhere
+but it is also the chrysalis of an unalalated larva from nowhere

 that drop by drop exhausts mouth to mouth

 a cross pit! from panther love to the tropic plexus